thatmariia/macro-eeg-model/_sources/autoapi/macro_eeg_model/config/index.rst

              - config (ModelConfig): The configuration object for the simulation.
              - model_name (str): The name of the model as specified in the command line arguments.
+             - n (int): The number of simulations to run, as specified in the command line arguments.
    :rtype: tuple